Portage County Time Line

 |1897||Stacia Livingston defeats Andrew Een in the election for County School

-Superintendent to become the first female to hold elective office in the
+Superintendent to become the first female to hold elective office in the county.

 John J. Bukolt designs the “original self-swinging crib” and founds what becomes the Lullabye Cradle Co.